December 5, 2024

 All lead generation methods are typically classified into inbound and outbound ones.

-According to DemandWave, most B2B leads come from inbound sources, namely email marketing, organic search, and social media.
+According to DemandWave, most B2B leads come from inbound sources, namely inbound calling, email marketing, organic search, and social media.
 And that is very much true when selling to small and medium-sized businesses.

 To get the most out of this approach, you can also use some proven inbound tactics, e.g. targeting and segmentation, timing, re-nurturing, and so on.

-Outbound strategies, e.g. cold outreach, are often referred to as traditional sales tactics (and even deemed obsolete by some).
+Outbound strategies, e.g. outbound sales, are often referred to as traditional sales tactics (and even deemed obsolete by some).
 The fact is, however, they still work pretty well and can even get you a steady flow of leads if you choose the right tactic.

 For example, to make cold outreach effective for SMB sales, you should finetune the strategy for targeted, personalized engagement across several channels, instead of aiming for as many dials per day as possible.

-Regardless of the approach you choose, there are some things that can help you optimize it for SMB sales and boost their effectiveness:
+Regardless of the approach you choose, some things can help you optimize it for SMB sales and boost their effectiveness:

 Namely, there are three main reasons to invest in sales technology: to use your time and resources more efficiently; to gain a competitive edge as an innovative company; and to offer a better sales experience.

-Now, let’s see which tools do you need to get those benefits.
+Now, let’s see which tools you need to get those benefits.

 A typical stack of a sales development representative consists on average of 6 tools, including CRM, data services, social prospecting, and sales cadence automation, i.e. email and phone engagement software.
 However, when it comes to the number of sales tools in your stack, more doesn’t always mean better.

-To start with, consider including these three types of sales software to your stack: CRM software, sales acceleration tools, and sales intelligence software.
+To start with, consider including these three types of sales software in your stack: CRM software, sales acceleration tools, and sales intelligence software.

-Employing at least one tool, such as sales training simulations, from each category in your SMB sales process should be enough to keep track of your leads, engage with them across multiple channels, and source actionable insights from the data to fine tune the process along the way.
+Employing at least one tool, from each category in your SMB sales process should be enough to keep track of your leads, engage with them across multiple channels, and source actionable insights from the data to fine-tune the process along the way.

 With the vast variety of sales tools on the market, making the right choice has never been so hard.
 One of the obvious ways to pick the best tools is by following someone’s recommendations.
 However, simply copying someone else’s toolset is too risky: what works for one business might not necessarily work for you.